Blonde on Blonde: Date discrepancy

 Blonde on Blonde was released on June 20, 1966, but for many years, May 16 was thought to be the correct date.
 Michael Gray, author of The Bob Dylan Encyclopedia, had contended that the release date was actually around late June or early July.
 This coincides with the album's promotion in Billboard, which carried a full-page Columbia advertisement on June 25, selected the album as a "New Action LP" on July 9, and ran a review and article on July 16.
 In 2017, after viewing a Sony database of album releases, Heylin found that the release date was in fact June 20.
 This is supported by the fact that an overdub on "Fourth Time Around" was recorded in June.

-The album debuted on Billboard's Top LP's chart on July 23 at number 101—just six days before Dylan's motorcycle accident in Woodstock removed him from public view.
+The album debuted on Billboard's Top LPs chart on July 23 at number 101—just six days before Dylan's motorcycle accident in Woodstock removed him from public view.
 By contrast, another contemporary LP which has an official 1966 release date of May 16, Pet Sounds by the Beach Boys, entered the Billboard LP chart less than two weeks after release on May 28 at number 105.

 Blonde on Blonde has been described as rock's first studio double LP by a major artist,Tyrangiel 2006 released just one week before Freak Out!, the double album by the Mothers of Invention.